Gal Gadot Gets Help From Leslie Jones In Her First 'SNL' Monologue

 Sorry, Leslie, it’s hard to beat an invisible jet.

-“But the important thing is, we are an inspiration to women everywhere,” Jones said.
+“But the important thing is, we’re an inspiration to women everywhere,” Jones said.

 These ladies can be any kind of Wonder Woman they want and give each other some serious love on the way.